tschettervictor/bsd-apps/vaultwarden/README.md

 Vaultwarden requires an https connection for the web vault and clients.
 This script uses Caddy as the webserver to achieve this.

 Caddy is a webserver that can do automatic TLS and HTTPS for you.
-You should enable one AND ONLY ONE of the following 4 CERT confiurations to tell the script how you want Caddy to work.
+You should enable one AND ONLY ONE of the following 4 CERT configurations to tell the script how you want Caddy to work.
 Unless you are going to put Vaultwarden behind a reverse proxy, you should not ever choose NO_CERT.

 NO_CERT
 - no certificate, http access only